Bruce Freeman Rail Trail MEPA Certificate Issued

-The timeline for the MEPA process is as follows:
+The timeline for the MEPA process was as follows:

-- The notice of the ENF will be published by the Secretary of Energy & Environmental Affairs in the Environmental Monitor and Metro West Daily News: November 22, 2021
+- The notice of the ENF was published by the Secretary of Energy & Environmental Affairs in the Environmental Monitor and Metro West Daily News: November 22, 2021

 - Comment deadline: December 13, 2021